 No-body, btw, supposes these are the actual birthdays of either Jesus or John, but only that it puts them correctly relative to each other.

-Either way, it puts the Nativity of St John around the time of the Summer Solstice, and some suppose the feast is just a Christian cultural appropriation from pagan culture in the process of evangelisation.
-Not likely, since the Julian calendar that was in use in mediaeval Europe until 1582 puts the solstice a little earlier, in mid-June.
+Either way, it puts the Nativity of St John around the time of the Summer Solstice, and some suppose the feast is just a Christian cultural appropriation from pagan culture of the solstice in the process of evangelisation.
+Not likely, since the feast is centuries old and the Julian calendar that was in use in mediaeval Europe until 1582 puts the solstice a little earlier, in mid-June.

 The latest "Robin Hood" movie takes its context in the beginning of this development.
 The Magna Carta version of 1297, which includes amendments, is still part of English law.